bemanproject/task/docs/issues.md

-After the [task proposal](https://wg21.link/p3552) was voted to be forwarded to plenary for inclusion into C++26 a number of issues were brought.
-The reported issues came mostly as an immediate reaction and both the description may be incomplete as well as the list.
+After the [task proposal](https://wg21.link/p3552) was voted to be forwarded to plenary for inclusion into C++26 a number of issues were brought up.
+The issues were either reported as an immediate reaction to the review.
+The description of individual issues may be incomplete and the list of issues may be incomplete.
 This paper tries to address these known issues.

 # Change History